RimidalU/my-travels-landing-/.github/README.md

 ## Project setup

 -   Clone this repo to your desktop and run `npm install` to install all the dependencies.
 -   Once the dependencies are installed, you can run `npm dev` to start the application.
 -   Enjoy.

 ## Features

 -   `react-hook-form` library to work with email form;
 -   `emailjs` library to send email from browser;
 -   Web component widget to display codersrank stats;
 -   Lucid icon library for displaying application icons;
 -   Sonner toast component;
-- ...
+-   saving user selection to LocalStorage;
+-   background sound with the ability to turn it off;

 ## How To Use